aiplaybookin/NLP/session01/readme.md

 Very high values of learning rate fails the network to converge to minima thus yielding larger errors on each iteration.
 ![plot](./images_readme/learning_rate.gif)

+**Learning rate must not be fixed but can also be time-based, step-based and exponential**

 ***
 ## 3. Understanding "weights initialization"